-Keep these guidelines in mind for mounting accessories in addition to those provided under "Loading".
+Keep the following guidelines in mind, as well as those provided under "Loading" when mounting accessories.

-- Never install accessories or that would impair the performance of your motorcycle.
-Carefully inspect the accessory before using it to make sure that it does not in any way reduce ground clearance or cornering clearance, limit suspension travel, steering travel or control operation. - Accessories fitted to the handlebar or the front fork area can create instability due to improper
+Never install accessories that would impair the performance of your motorcycle.
+Carefully inspect the accessory before using it to make sure that it does not in any way reduce ground clearance or cornering clearance, limit suspension travel, steering travel or control operation.